Reandrews96/SorryProject/README.md

 <h3> Get some help playing your move </h3>

 Type **(suggest-best-move g depth &optional eval-choice)** with a depth value (can do any depth value 8 or below, but 6 and 8 can be a little slow) and an optional numeric value for your choice of evaluation function.
 If no value is specified, the default is used.
 1 indicates the offensive strategy, 2 the defensive, and 3 the runner.
-This will print out the best move and how to use it above the current game.
+This will print out the best move and how to use it above the current game using the play-card function.

-Type **(do-best-move g depth &optional eval-choice)** in order to do the best move that would have been suggested in the same way as using suggest-best-move.
+Type **(do-best-move g depth &optional eval-choice)** in order to just do the best move that would have been suggested in the same way as using suggest-best-move.

 <h2> Competing at multiple depths or with multiple evaluation functions </h2>